 Focusing our programmes

-Our programmes mainly focus on those countries where the prevalence of HIV/Aids is high, i.e. more than 5% – a list that includes South Africa, Swaziland, Botswana, Lesotho, Zambia, Mozambique, Uganda, Malawi and Tanzania.
-We seek to provide education and awareness training for all our employees, spouses and their dependants, and provide access to voluntary counselling and testing (VCT) in countries with prevalence greater than 1%.
-Increasingly our approach is extending into local communities as we build on the success of our internal programmes.
+We aim to provide education and awareness training for all our employees and their spouses and dependants, and provide access to voluntary counselling and testing (VCT) in countries with HIV/AIDS prevalence greater than 1%.
+Increasingly, our approach is extending into local communities as we build on the success of our internal programmes.

 HIV and Aids – Sharing the lessons